-'You Oughta Know' topped Alternative Airplay...even if she didn't remember recording her U.S. breakthrough
+'You Oughta Know' topped Alternative Airplay...even if she didn't remember recording her U.S. breakthrough.

 In the July 15, 1995 Billboard, Brian Phillips, then-PD at WNNX Atlanta, recalled the impact of a 20-year-old Alanis Morissette, who'd played for the station as Maverick/Reprise set up her first U.S. album, Jagged Little Pill.
-The next issue, lead single "You Oughta Know" rose 2-1 on the Alternative Songs chart dated July 22, 1995, marking Morissette's first No. 1 song.
+The next issue, lead single "You Oughta Know" rose 2-1 on the Alternative Airplay chart (then-named Modern Rock Tracks) dated July 22, 1995, marking Morissette's first No. 1 song.

 Further reinforcing Phillips' assessment, the album has sold 15.2 million copies domestically, ranking as the third-best-selling set since Nielsen Music/MRC Data began tracking sales in 1991.